API-Gateway-Lambda-and-DynamoDB

 --parameter-overrides pTableName="my-demo-dynamo-table" \

-Note: replace your-region-name you to your region name, such as eu-west-1 etc
+Note: I pass the table name (pTableName) as a parameter to cloudformation.
+Also, replace <aws-region>by your aws region name, such as eu-west-1 etc

-Cloudformation sack is successfully deployed and created dynamoDB table, "my-demo-dynamo-table"
+Cloudformation stack is successfully deployed and created dynamoDB table, my-demo-dynamo-table

 As we have deployed a dynamoDB table, now we write the data tier code in Go language.
 I create an DBHandler interface in a new file dbHandler.go, which expose CRUD methods as,